-The concept of determining the uncertainty of a measuring instrument has become a wellestablished feature of EU ETS monitoring and reporting, because the compliance with the different tiers defined via maximum allowed uncertainties.
+The concept of determining the uncertainty of a measuring instrument has become a wellestablished feature of EU ETS monitoring and reporting, because of compliance with the different tiers defined via maximum allowed uncertainties.
 Nevertheless, the topic of uncertainty assessment is often perceived as one of the most complicated areas of monitoring under the MRR.
-The Commission has therefore published several documents regarding uncertainty assessment on the EU ETS MRVA website74, of which in particular MRR GD 4 gives a good introduction to the topic.
+The Commission has therefore published several documents regarding uncertainty assessment on the EU ETS MRVA website66, of which in particular MRR GD 4 gives a good introduction to the topic.

 However, for the FAR uncertainty assessments are of less importance as the monitoring principles do not require meeting a certain tier but set out a hierarchy of different monitoring approaches.
 An uncertainty assessment is therefore only required if an operator wants to convince the competent authority that an approach lower in the hierarchy of approaches (see section 6.6.1) is "better" than an approach higher in the hierarchy, where the higher approach would be technically feasible without incurring unreasonable costs.
-"Better" in this context would mean indeed that the uncertainty would be lower.
-Examples for such situations might be e.g.:
+"Better" in this context